About Manoj

 Which place exceeded your expectations on your travels and why?

-South Africa – the food, the food, ooohh the food and wine!
+South Africa – the food, the food, the food!
+And the wine.
+Incredible.

 What are your top 5 must-pack items?

-A camera with a good lens for wildlife photography, insect repellent, laptop (I need it for work), Calpol for all ailments for my boys & an adapter.
+A camera with a good lens for wildlife photography, insect repellent, laptop, Calpol for all for my boys and an adaptor.

 If you could live anywhere else in the world, where would it be and why?

-LA for the amazing houses in the Valleys, chaos of Santa Monica, being pretentious in Malibu and all the road trips you want in a big car.
+LA, for the amazing houses, the vibe of Santa Monica, the pretentiousness of Malibu, and all the road trips you heart could desire, in a car as long as a yacht.

 What is your first great travel experience?

-Thailand, I hadn’t flown until I was 17 years old and that trip to visit my dad was special.
-A lasting memory I have is enjoying street food that costs almost nothing.
+Thailand.
+I hadn’t flown until I was 17 years old and that first trip to visit my dad was special.
+The street food was stunning, and it cost almost nothing.

 What is your favourite hotel, why and where is it?

-So many to mention but Mutara Camp, sitting just outside Ol Pejeta, where the last 2 northern white rhinos live (Najin & Fatu), is a very special place.
-Our tent was perched high above a watering hole and we watched a large herd of elephants that came there in the night for water.
-The service and everything about this place has made a huge impression in our lives!
+Oh, there are so many.
+Mutara Camp, just outside Ol Pejeta, Kenya, home of the last two Northern white rhinos, Najin and Fatu, is a very special place.
+Our tent was above a watering hole.
+A large herd of elephants came in the night and we had a magical, up-close view.
+Everything about this place, including the service, made a huge impression.

 Which is your favourite beach, why and where is it?